-‘’We wanted to create a platform to bring filmmakers

-alike) together, on a wild,
+‘’We wanted to create a platform to bring filmmakers worldwide (novices & experts alike) together on a wild,

-adrenalin filled, creative 48hr journey and
+adrenalin filled, creative 48hr journey

-really challenge their filmmaking skills’’
+& really challenge their filmmaking skills’’

 (Jessie Folley - Founder EMIFF48HR)

 Exciting Prizes for the winning films are on offer and the top 10 selected films will be screened at EMIFF itself during the week of

-The length of the film must be max 7mins long including credits.
+The length of the film must be max 7 mins long including credits.

 All films must be submitted in the following format:

 The deadline for final upload to our server is

-Each team must pay 80€ to enter the competition which must be paid in full by October 11th, 7pm (GMT +1)
+Each team must pay 90€ to enter the competition which must be paid in full by October 21st 2022 (GMT +1)

 Relevance to the theme, adherence to the length, use of prop and line of dialogue are all factors that will be taken into consideration by the panel – along with creativity – during deciding the winning and top 10 films selected for the screening at EMIFF.

-ALL 10 finalists get x 2 Festival Passes
+ALL 10 finalists get x 2 Festival Passes (valued at €99 each!)

 Why a 48 HR Film Competition?

 In our ever-growing, competitive Film industry full of talented creatives globally, desperately seeking funding to get their films produced or continuous stories of uncompleted projects it is so important that we keep creating.

-Many winning films made under a 48-hour film concept have gone on to win awards at other film festivals worldwide and we are excited to be able to offer filmmakers internationally the opportunity to create such work as part of EMIFF 2020.
+Many winning films made under a 48-hour film concept have gone on to win awards at other film festivals worldwide and we are excited to be able to offer filmmakers internationally the opportunity to create such work as part of EMIFF 2022.